 7. The applicant earns points based on each component of the selection criteria and must earn a minimum combined score of 75 (out of 100) to be eligible for full admittance.

 Following the spring semester, each candidate will receive notification from the Program Director regarding their acceptance status.
 When the Athletic Training Student receives acceptance, the two-year Professional Phase will begin.
-Acceptance into the Professional Phase of the program is competitive and approximately fifteen applicants are selected into the Professional Phase annually.
+Acceptance into the Professional Phase of the program is competitive and approximately sixteen applicants are selected into the Professional Phase annually.
 Athletic Training Students who are not accepted may, if they choose, attempt to rectify any deficiencies and reapply to the Professional Phase the following year.

 3. A minimum cumulative grade point average of 2.50.